bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 ## Taproot Rules

-Now in that chain, they make a transaction that is...
+Now in that chain, they make a transaction.
 And they do this before the original taproot activation block.
 They make a transaction that breaks the taproot rules.